 Skip to main content

-You already know exercise is good for your heart, muscles, and mood.
-But can it actually slow how fast your brain ages?
+You probably already know exercise is good for your heart, muscles, and mood.
+But can it also slow how fast your brain ages?

 “Our findings show that resistance exercise can decelerate brain ageing,” says the study team from the Live Active Successful Aging (LISA) trial.

-Most brain studies look at single things, like the size of the hippocampus or activity in one network.
-That gives useful clues but doesn’t tell you how old the whole brain looks.
+Most brain studies focus on one thing, like the size of the hippocampus or activity in one network.
+That can be useful, but it does not show how old the whole brain looks.

 Brain age clocks are newer tools that use machine learning and brain scans to estimate how old your brain appears.
-Then they compare that brain age to your actual age.
+Then they compare that brain age with your real age.

-If your brain age is lower than your real age, researchers say your brain is ageing more slowly.
-If it’s higher, your brain is ageing faster and may be at higher risk for problems later.
+If your brain age is lower than your actual age, researchers say your brain is aging more slowly.
+If it is higher, your brain may be aging faster and could be at higher risk for problems later.

 “Brain clocks give us an integrated picture of brain health instead of isolated snapshots,” says the research group.